LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 The script can be executed via `julia pathtrace.jl`.
 A PNG file with the result is produced.
 The serial program runs for about 10 minutes.
 (Caution! `Images` is really a monster.
 It might take long to precompile.)

 #### Exercise
-Find the main loop, and parallelize it with threads, or with workers.
+Find the main loop, and parallelize it with threads, or with `Distributed` workers.
 Check the scaling!

 <details>
   <summary>Plot-Result</summary>